How does Rest Less make money

 Alternatively, head to the beach to soak up the sun and enjoy water-based activities like snorkelling and scuba diving.
 The vibrant waters here are world-renowned for their underwater reefs, so keep your eyes peeled for tropical fish, rays, and sea turtles.
 Once you’ve dried off, bliss awaits you at Cozumel’s fantastic range of top-rated beach clubs.

 Nestled in Italy’s Lombardy region, the beautiful city of Brescia is a wonderful option for those seeking an off-the-beaten-track alternative to the hustle and bustle of cities like Milan.
-When you consider everything Brescia has to offer, it’s difficult to see why this pretty city has managed to keep a low profile.
+Considering everything Brescia has to offer, it’s difficult to see why this pretty city has managed to keep a low profile.

 Brescia’s extensive museums and galleries, including the Santa Giulia museum complex – which reveals the city’s intriguing history and houses works by renowned artists – will keep history and culture buffs busy.
-And, out on Brescia’s well-preserved medieval streets, you’ll pass ancient Roman ruins and Lombard monuments which make the city’s UNESCO World Heritage Site status easy to appreciate.
-The stunning Piazza della Loggia is adorned with Renaissance architecture, which you can spend time admiring, gelato in hand.
+And, out on Brescia’s well-preserved medieval streets, you’ll pass ancient Roman ruins and Lombard monuments that make the city’s UNESCO World Heritage Site status easy to appreciate.
+The stunning Piazza della Loggia is adorned with Renaissance architecture, which you can spend time admiring with gelato in hand.

-When you’re ready to rest your legs, it’s time to treat your taste buds with a journey through local trattorias – savouring the best of authentic dishes like casoncelli (stuffed pasta) and local wines that celebrate the region’s flavours.
+When you’re ready to rest your legs, you can treat your taste buds with a journey through local trattorias – savouring the best of authentic dishes like casoncelli (stuffed pasta) and local wines that celebrate the region’s flavours.

 Plus, Brescia has the added benefit of being closer to several of Italy’s beautiful lakes, including Lake Iseo, and the renowned Franciacorta wine region.